|

 Audit Evidence & TraceabilityDiagram & inventory exportStructured governance reportingLimitedModerate

-Complexity LevelLowerModerate–High (enterprise feature depth; dedicated implementation support provided)ModerateModerate–High
+Complexity LevelLowerModerate to High (enterprise feature depth; dedicated implementation support provided)ModerateModerate to High

 UVexplorer solves that first layer well.
 It automates discovery, keeps topology current, and reduces manual documentation work.
-For many mid-sized, network-focused environments, that’s exactly what’s needed.
+For many mid-sized, network-focused environments, that is exactly what is needed.

-But clarity and accountability aren’t the same thing.
+Clarity and accountability are not the same thing.

-Industry data shows most teams are constrained by time and tool limitations.
+According to the same benchmark study, 88% of infrastructure professionals are constrained by time and 85% by tool limitations.
 Generating a map is faster than ever.
 Proving ownership, lifecycle state, service impact, and compliance alignment is not.

 Choose UVexplorer if you need visibility.
-Look deeper if you need defensibility.
+Look further if you need defensibility.

 Visibility is the foundation.
 Governance determines how far it takes you.
-For teams that have reached that boundary where visibility is no longer enough, and governance defensibility becomes the requirement, Virima’s automated discovery, integrated CMDB, and ViVID™ service mapping are built for exactly that next layer.
+For teams that have reached the boundary where visibility is no longer enough and governance defensibility becomes the requirement, Virima’s IT discovery, integrated CMDB, and ViVID service mapping are built for exactly that next layer.

 What are visualization tools?

-Visualization tools are software platforms that turn technical data into visual formats like maps, diagrams, dashboards, and charts.
+Visualization tools are software platforms that convert technical data into visual formats such as maps, diagrams, dashboards, and charts.
 In IT infrastructure, they help teams see how devices, systems, and services are connected, making it easier to understand network topology, identify issues, and communicate system architecture.

-UVexplorer and similar visualization tools typically offer automated network discovery, layer 2 and layer 3 topology mapping, device inventory tracking, configuration backup, and basic monitoring.
-Many also support diagram exports and integrations with monitoring platforms to help maintain up-to-date network documentation and improve operational visibility.
+UVexplorer and similar visualization tools typically offer automated network discovery, Layer 2 and Layer 3 topology mapping, device inventory tracking, configuration backup, and basic monitoring.
+Many also support diagram exports and integrations with monitoring platforms such as PRTG to help maintain up-to-date network documentation and improve operational visibility.

-UVexplorer works well for mid-sized and network-focused environments that primarily need automated topology mapping and device visibility, particularly teams using PRTG who want structured network discovery alongside their monitoring.
+UVexplorer works well for mid-sized and network-focused environments that primarily need automated topology mapping and device visibility, particularly teams using PRTG who want structured network discovery alongside monitoring.
 In regulated enterprises requiring CMDB alignment, service dependency mapping, and audit-ready governance workflows, UVexplorer typically needs to be paired with a broader platform.
-Virima is designed specifically for that layer, combining automated cross-domain discovery, integrated CMDB, and ViVID™ service mapping into a single governance-aligned system.
+Virima is designed for that layer, combining cross-domain discovery, integrated CMDB, and ViVID service mapping into a single governance-aligned system.

 Can network visualization tools replace a CMDB?